 What Are These Ruins?

-The ancient city was a center for culture and home to potters, jewelers and craftsman (you can find lots of obsidian sold as souvenirs there today) ... until the city was burned in the 7th or 8th century.
+The ancient city was a center for culture and home to potters, jewelers and craftsmen (you can find lots of obsidian sold as souvenirs there today) until the city was burned in the 7th or 8th century.
 It's still unclear whether the entire city was attacked by outsiders or a possible uprising from those inside the city.
-Now, the site’s been turned into one of the most impressive ruins in all of Mexico and still is surprising archeologists who are studying the area.
+Now, the site’s been turned into one of the most impressive ruins in all of Mexico and is still surprising archeologists who are studying the area.